What really happened tonight? Was Wilder exposed as unskilled. or was Fury just brilliant?

 Re: What really happened tonight?
 Was Wilder exposed as unskilled. or was Fury just brilliant?

-Too far.
-He’s 2 fights removed from being 2 seconds away from knocking out the guy who just beat him tonight... the entire division is 2nd tier or lower outside of Fury... including AJmarciano1952 wrote: ↑Sun Feb 23, 2020 1:41 am Wilder is unskilled but has power to KO 2nd and 3rd Tier Opponents.....Ortiz, Washington, Molina, Szpilka, etc...Worst Longtime Title Holder in years....His matchmakers were top notch bit Fooled the majority of the public...
+marciano1952 wrote: Sun Feb 23, 2020 1:41 am Wilder is unskilled but has power to KO 2nd and 3rd Tier Opponents.....Ortiz, Washington, Molina, Szpilka, etc...Worst Longtime Title Holder in years....His matchmakers were top notch bit Fooled the majority of the public...

 The guy is very unskilled, but there were no smoke and mirrors with his career at all.
 Everyone always knew what he was/is.
 He didn’t land the punch that he’s NEEDED to land tonight and he lost to the best.
 It happens.